Women harassed at exclusive men-only charity gala in London: FT

 “You look far too sober,” the man was reported as saying.
 “I want you to down that glass, rip off your knickers (underwear) and dance on that table.”

-The Presidents Club Charitable Trust says on its website it was founded more than three decades ago to raise money for underprivileged children.

-“Over the years, esteemed members of the investment, real estate, sports, entertainment, motor industry and fashion world have come together to support and raise millions of pounds for the trust in its work to help as many worthy children’s causes,” the website says.
+The Dorchester Hotel said it was deeply concerned over allegations.
+“We are in discussions with the organisers and an investigation is underway.”

+The Charity Commission, the not-for-profit sector regulator, said it would be urgently investigating the Presidents Club.

-One of the beneficiaries, London’s famous Great Ormond Street Hospital, said it would be returning previous donations from the Presidents Club after the FT report.
+Two children’s hospitals, London’s Great Ormond Street (GOSH) and Evelina children’s hospital, said it would be returning previous donations from the organisation.

+“We would never knowingly accept donations raised in this way,” GOSH said in a statement.

 Advertising group WPP said it had traditionally sponsored a table at the annual event, but would now be ending its association with it.